miikka0000/BitcoinAnalyzer/README.md

 and calculates 3 queries based on the fetched data.
 The GET request functionality is made by SSL-protocol to read, parse, clean and transform the raw data into usable format.

+<h2>NOTICE that you need network conection in order to run the queries successfully!</h2>

 <b>The three queries that the user can run (as of now) are the following: </b>

 A) The longest bearish (downward) trend in days within the given date range.